ACP3/cms/CONTRIBUTING.md

-# Contributing to Roots Projects
+# Contributing to the ACP3 CMS

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.